The Haunted House of Horror: Shooting

+Release

+The film opened in the United States on April 15, 1970 where it had a showcase release in 17 theaters in Los Angeles.
+It grossed $145,000 ranking 16th at the US box office and was on a double bill with The Crimson Cult at the Fox Theatre in St. Louis, and the Michigan Theatre in Detroit, where it grossed a combined $18,000 in the first week.

 Reception

+Critical

 Howard Thompson of The New York Times called the film an "atrocious hack-'em-up bundle."

 Variety wrote, "As long as he stays in the house, director Michael Armstrong keeps things tense and scary enough, but things look a little silly in the daylight ...
 All the tension dissipates when the knife-wielding maniac proves just another mixed-up kid rather than anything really spooky.
 At that, a ghost might have been more believable than Barnes' big scene at the end."

 Kevin Thomas of the Los Angeles Times reviewed the film jointly with The Crimson Cult and found them both to be "enjoyable British horror pictures ... that transcend their formula plots through exceptional scripting, efficient direction and intelligent performances."

 The Monthly Film Bulletin wrote that the story "strains credulity even for a thriller and is elongated to breaking point," concluding, "The shock sequences are reasonably well contrived and there is a liberal flow of blood, but this haunted house is more likely to induce sleep than nightmare."

+Filmink wrote "Avalon’s casting doesn’t work – too American, too old, too broad – but the movie does have a cult and some interesting touches."

+Box office

 The film's box-office performance was reasonable.